Tuning without Peeking: Provable Generalization Bounds and Robust LLM Post-Training: Experimental results: Learning with Privacy and Robustness

 \subsection{Discussion of experimental results}

-\textbf{Robustness and statistical validation.} Our experiments show that \retrofit{} achieves statistically significant performance gains without overfitting across a range of BBO algorithms (see P-value validation in~\cref{pval}), even on Instruct models.
-Consistent with theory, the Bet-and-Run \Triple{} further improves performance and allows for larger budgets.
-More discussion in \cref{sec:addexps}.
+\textbf{Robustness and statistical validation.} Our experiments demonstrate that \retrofit{} achieves statistically significant performance gains without overfitting across a range of BBO algorithms (see P-value validation in~\cref{pval}), these gains are also observed on Instruct models.
+Consistent with theory, the Bet-and-Run variant \Triple{} further improves performance and allows for larger budgets as shown in experiment 2.
+More discussion is provided in~\cref{sec:addexps}.

 \textbf{Validation of transfer.} The compact optimization trace in \retrofit{} reduces the risk of overfitting to spurious patterns or idiosyncrasies in the training data.
 As a result, we may expect improved generalization and stronger performance on unseen datasets.
-In Experiments 2 and 3, indeed, we observe a improvement on GSM+ when evaluating our model trained exclusively on GSM8k.
+In Experiments 2 and 3, indeed, we observe an improvement on GSM+ when evaluating our model trained exclusively on GSM8K.
 This positive transfer, in particular with \Triple, is especially noticeable when fine-tuning all the attention layers, highlighting the robustness of \retrofit.
-GSM+ is an interesting and challenging evaluation benchmark, as it modifies GSM8k questions to make them trickier by introducing various scenarios aimed at testing model robustness.
+GSM+ is an interesting and challenging evaluation benchmark, as it modifies GSM8K questions to make them trickier by introducing various scenarios aimed at testing model robustness.
 In contrast, SVAMP presents simpler questions, typically involving only a single operation.
 As a result, improvements on SVAMP are more likely to reflect better numerical reasoning rather than enhanced problem comprehension.

-\textbf{Comparison.} The goal of our experiments is not to outperform state-of-the-art benchmarks, but to establish that effective learning occurs in \retrofit{}—thereby validating its applicability and enabling the theoretical guarantees to take effect.
-That said, it is still informative to situate our results within the broader landscape of current methods for reasoning.
-Recent approaches such as GRPO \cite{grpo} have proven highly effective on reasoning tasks, though few explicitly target small-scale datasets like GSM8k or explicitly study out of domain transfer like to GSM+.
-A notable exception is~\cite{sun2025self}, which gives, for few-shot evaluation, results comparable to ours on Llama3.1-8B-Instruct (see \cref{sec:addexps}).

-\textbf{Computational cost.} Our approach is lightweight: it relies only on the forward passes of LLMs without computing and storing any gradients or large optimizer state.
+\textbf{Computational cost.} \rebuttal{A limitation of our approach is that each iteration requires a full pass over the dataset to generate a comparison result.
+However, \retrofit{} remains} memory-efficient, as it relies solely on LLM inference without the need to compute and store gradients, or large optimizer states.
 This allows us to fit a large batch size during training.
-The overhead of the internal state of the BBO algorithm is negligible compared to the time required for a forward pass on the training dataset.
+The overhead introduced by the internal state of the BBO algorithm is negligible compared to the computational cost of LLM inference.